View free policies procedures examples from all manuals. No obligation, no credit card!

 6. Ineffective (or Nonexistent) Quality Controls.

 Quality control is a simple system of checks and balances to ensure you are delivering what the customer asked for in the first place.
 What kind of quality control are you using for your project management?
 Are you tracking every project management nonconformance?
 Charting to find trends?
 Taking action when the trend is outside the norm?
 Most projects have a system for correcting problems but this is not the same as a system of corrective action.
-Project failures result from ineffective quality controls.
+Ineffective quality controls. are definitely one of the causes of project management failures.

 7. Managing Multiple Projects at Once or Multitasking Resources.